Dannyliux/arduinointernship/lesson_plan.md

 - [ ] Each Arduino Nano has been tested with a blink sketch
 - [ ] All USB cables support data transfer (not charge-only)
 - [ ] Each station has all components laid out and ready
-- [ ] Wiring diagrams are printed or displayed on screen
+- [ ] Wiring diagrams are printed or ready to be displayed on screen

 ---